 Here are some tips for getting authentic YouTube views:

-- Embed your videos in SEO juiced-up blog posts. // Expand more thoroughly on your video topic in an optimized blog post, where you embed your video.
+- Embed your videos in SEO juiced-up blog posts or website pages. // Expand more thoroughly on your video topic in an optimized blog post, where you embed your video.
 YouTube’s algorithm likes it when people watch its videos off of the its platform and on different devices for diversity.

 - Add your video to playlists. // Find the most popular related videos and stick them in a playlist about your topic, created on your channel.
 Add your video in the number two or three playback slot so that after a viewer clicks to watch other popular videos, yours gets served up next.